RamblingCookieMonster/Git-Presentation/README.md

 ## Resources from the PowerPoint:

+Here are some handy resources from the last slide, and a few extracted from the slide notes.
+Don’t be intimidated, you don’t need all this, but it may come in handy if you want to dive a bit deeper into the weeds.

 ### Why Use Version Control?

 Research your own scenario.
 Chances are you should be using version control.
 A few examples: